-Seeds deliver a massive amount of nutrients with relatively few calories.
-Many of these nutrients may also promote hair growth.
-These include vitamin E, zinc and selenium.
+Seeds are rich in nutrients with relatively few calories.
+Many of these nutrients are also important for hair growth.
+These include vitamin E, zinc, and selenium.

 What’s more, certain seeds like flaxseeds and chia seeds also provide omega-3 fatty acids.

 However, flaxseeds provide a type of omega-3 fatty acid that is not used by the body as efficiently as the omega-3s found in fatty fish.
-Nonetheless, it’s a great addition to the diet.
+Nonetheless, they are a great addition to the diet.

-Sweet peppers are an excellent source of vitamin C, which may aid hair growth.
+Sweet peppers are an excellent source of antioxidant-rich vitamin C, which may support hair growth.

 Vitamin C helps promote collagen production, which can help strengthen your hair strands.
-It’s also a strong antioxidant, which can protect hair strands against oxidative stress.
+It’s also a powerful antioxidant, which may protect hair strands against oxidative stress.

-This vitamin may help speed up hair growth while stimulating the production of sebum, which helps keep hair healthy.
+This vitamin is important for hair growth and affects the production of sebum, which helps keep hair healthy.

 Zinc is a mineral that helps support the hair growth and repair cycle (